-Where and How to Recycle or Dispose of Christmas Trees in Louisiana in January 2018
+Where and How to Recycle or Dispose of Christmas Trees in Louisiana in after Christmas in 2018 and January 2019

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all